Betty G. Birney: Humphrey series

 The Humphrey series, also known as According to Humphrey, follows the daily adventures of Humphrey, a hamster who is the class pet at an elementary school.
 Every week the teacher, Mrs. Brisbane, lets someone take Humphrey home.
-Humphrey is smarter than he looks and often helps people with their problems, though no one expects anything from him because he's a hamster.
+Humphrey, who was introduced to the class by a substitute teacher, Ms. McNamara (known as "Ms. Mac" to the students), is smarter than he looks and often helps the children with their problems, though no one expects anything from him because he's a hamster.
 He can leave his cage whenever he wants because the lock doesn't lock, and nobody knows about this except for him.
 Every kid in Humphrey's class has a different nickname, such as Lower-Your-Voice A.J. or Speak-Up Sayeh.
-Humphrey also bonds with Aldo, a janitor who comes in to clean the room after school.
-He feels negatively about Mrs. Brisbane at first, but warms up to her later.
+Humphrey also bonds with Aldo, a janitor who comes in to clean the room after school, and even helps Aldo to get a girlfriend.
+Humphrey and Mrs. Brisbane feel negatively about each other at first, but warm up to each other later.
+Humphrey is later reluctantly brought home by Mrs Brisbane for Thanksgiving (due to none of the class being able to take him home), where he meets her husband.
 In book 2 another class pet, a frog named Og, is introduced.
-In the book Summer According to Humphrey, Humphrey is brought to summer school.
-Starting in School Days According to Humphrey, a new school year begins, and with it comes a new batch of kids.
+In Summer According to Humphrey, Humphrey is brought to summer school.
+Starting in School Days According to Humphrey, a new school year begins, and with it there is a new group of kids.

 The first title in the series, The World According to Humphrey, was published on February 2, 2004.
 PW praised The World According to Humphrey, calling it a "breezy, well-crafted first novel, narrated by a hamster."
 The series has two spinoffs: Humphrey's Tiny Tales and Og the Frog.
 Birney announced on her website that a new Humphrey book will be released in 2024.